 In contrast, germline heterozygous mutations in STK11 (MIM 602216) lead to Peutz-Jeghers syndrome (PJS), which is characterized by mucocutaneous pigmentation and diffuse gastrointestinal hamartomas[108].
 Similar to other hamartomatous syndromes, polyps with large adenomatous transformation areas and adenomatous polyps have been described in PJS[109].

-Currently, thanks to NGS technology and the widespread use of multigene panels for cancer hereditary testing, the detection of overlapping phenotypes between different CRC syndromes is greatly increasing, improving the diagnosis and follow-up of these patients[12,21,110].
+Currently, thanks to NGS technology and the widespread use of multigene panels for hereditary cancer testing, the detection of overlapping phenotypes between different CRC syndromes is greatly increasing, improving the diagnosis and follow-up of these patients[12,21,110].

 conclusion

-AAP is a highly heterogeneous disease, covering both moderate and mild forms of AP, as well as hereditary and sporadic forms, recessive and dominant conditions and the presence or absence of other gastrointestinal or extracolonic manifestations.
+AAP is a highly heterogeneous disease, covering both moderate and mild forms of AP, as well as hereditary and sporadic forms, recessive and dominant conditions, and the presence or absence of other gastrointestinal or extracolonic manifestations.
 Thus, the genetic heterogeneity of the syndrome, where several high predisposition genes are involved in the polyposis predisposition of a minor subset of AAP, is not surprising.
-Two previous works have studied the prevalence of pathogenic mutations in large cohorts of AP, detecting approximately 6%-15% of pathogenic mutations in either the APC or MUTYH genes when analyzing patients with adenoma burden between 10 and 99[11,12].
-These detection rates were decreased (2%-9%, respectively) when only patients between 10 and 19 adenomas were considered, showing that adenoma burden and the likelihood of detection of pathogenic mutations in APC and MUTYH are directly proportional in AAP.
-Regarding the prevalence of the new AP predisposition genes, Stanich and collaborators included the analysis of POLE and POLD1 in their cohorts, but the contribution of these genes was scarce (1 detection in 2979 AAP cases), and it did not alter the overall mutation detection rate[12].
-The NTHL1 contribution to AAP has been recently estimated to be 5 times less prevalent than that of MUTYH[62].
+Two previous studies have investigated the prevalence of pathogenic mutations in large cohorts of AP, detecting approximately 6%-15% of pathogenic mutations in either the APC or MUTYH genes when analyzing patients with an adenoma burden between 10 and 99[11,12].
+These detection rates were decreased (2%-9%, respectively) when only patients between 10 and 19 adenomas were considered, showing that adenoma burden and the likelihood of detecting pathogenic mutations in APC and MUTYH are directly proportional in AAP.
+Regarding the prevalence of the new AP predisposition genes, Stanich and collaborators included the analysis of POLE and POLD1 in their cohorts, but the contribution of these genes was scarce (one detection in 2,979 AAP cases), and it did not alter the overall mutation detection rate[12].
+The NTHL1 contribution to AAP has been recently estimated to be five times less prevalent than that of MUTYH[62].
 Therefore, it seems that the heritability of AAP lies in different predisposition genes, each of which explains a small fraction of the total.
-Recently, other newly associated genes have been described, but the contribution of genetics to the etiology of the disease as well as its heritability are difficult to estimate.
+Recently, other newly associated genes have been described, but the contribution of genetics to the etiology of the disease, as well as its heritability, are difficult to estimate.
 The high clinical and genetic heterogeneity, as well as the low prevalence of pathogenic mutations in the described genes, reflects the necessity of multigene panel testing for the effective genetic diagnosis of AAP.

 To increase diagnostic sensitivity in such a heterogeneous syndrome, clinical guidelines have been developed with broad criteria, recommending genetic testing in patients with more than 10 adenomas, even in those patients with oligopolyposis (< 10 adenomas) or early CRC[111–113].
-These criteria increase the genetic testing requests in diagnostic laboratories, decreasing the mutation detection rate, which makes genetic studies not cost-effective, even if they are performed by multigene panel testing.
+These criteria increase the genetic testing requests in diagnostic laboratories, thus decreasing the mutation detection rate, which makes genetic studies not cost-effective, even if they are performed by multigene panel testing.
 Furthermore, most of the genetic testing results are not informative, and the probability of unclassified variant detection with multigene panel testing is high, which leads to a major group of patients with anxiety and confusion.
 Therefore, more stringent clinical criteria, especially in the cumulative number of adenomas, should be redefined to ascertain those patients who are most likely to harbor a hereditary polyposis syndrome.
-The stricter the recommendation criteria for the genetic study are, the greater the mutation detection rate and lower the ambiguous results.
+The stricter the recommendation criteria for the genetic study is, the greater the mutation detection rate and lower the ambiguous results.
 We are in agreement with the last guideline of the American Society of Colon and Rectal Surgeons (ASCRS) that a cutoff of 20 cumulative adenomas should be used to prompt genetic counseling and testing[114].